Viralmaniar/BigBountyRecon/README.md

 50. SharePoint RCE:

-51. API Endpoints:
+51. API Endpoints: Find WSDL files.

-52. Gist Searches:
+52. Gist Searches: Quickly look for sensitive information on the Gist pastes.

-53. CT Logs:
+53. CT Logs: Certificate Transparency (CT) is an Internet security standard and open source framework for monitoring and auditing digital certificates.
+We will use to look for additional sub-domains for a targated organisation.

-54. Password Leak:
+54. Password Leak: Look for plaintext passwords of internal employees exposed in various leaks.

-55. What CMS:
+55. What CMS: Identify the version and type of CMS used by a target organisation for targated enumeration and exploit research.

 # Screenshots